-Prizewinning French classical pianist Hélène Tysman plays Maurice Ravel’s “Piano Concerto for the Left Hand in D major”.
-The piece was commissioned by the Austrian pianist Paul Wittgenstein (May 11, 1887 – March 3, 1961), who lost his right arm during World War I. The Orchestra of the University of Music Franz Lizst Weimar, conductor: Prof. Nicolás Pasquet.
+Accompanied by the Orchestra of the University of Music Franz Liszt Weimar, prizewinning French classical pianist Hélène Tysman plays Maurice Ravel’s “Piano Concerto for the Left Hand in D major”.
+Conductor: Prof. Nicolás Pasquet.
+The piece was commissioned by the Austrian pianist Paul Wittgenstein (May 11, 1887 – March 3, 1961), who lost his right arm during World War I.

 Wittgenstein gave the premiere with Robert Heger and the Vienna Symphony Orchestra on 5 January 1932.
 Ravel is quoted in one source as saying that the piece is in only one movement (Daily Telegraph, 11 July 1931, p.
 364), and in another as saying the piece is divided into two movements linked together (Le Journal, 14 January 1933, p.
 328).